 Topic: RE-AMP and Collective Impact

-The Midwestern states makes an outsized contribution to global warming pollution.
+The Midwestern states make an outsized contribution to global warming pollution.
 Recognizing that collective action would be far more effective than organizations working in isolation, the RE-AMP Network was established to support clean energy advocacy in eight Midwest states with the audacious goal of an 80% reduction in carbon emissions by 2050 (from 2005 levels).
-The RE-AMP Network has evolved over twelve years starting with an analysis of the electricity system and what it would take to sever carbon polluting fossil fuel's (particularly coal's) stronghold.
+The RE-AMP Network has evolved over twelve years starting with an analysis of the electricity system and what it would take to sever carbon-polluting fossil fuel's (particularly coal's) stronghold.
 The RE-AMP Network, now with 170 member organizations, supports its members to think systemically and work collaboratively to achieve our audacious goal.
 The webinar will cover RE-AMP's structure, achievements, and challenges with time for discussion.

 Jennie Curtis is the founding executive director of the Garfield Foundation, a private foundation launched in 2001.
 In 2003, Jennie proposed that the Garfield Foundation apply a systems thinking approach to at least one sector to better understand and solve a specified entrenched problem, and to build stronger collaborative partnerships within philanthropic and advocate communities.
 The selected project, advancing renewable energy in the Midwest, evolved into the RE-AMP Network now a coalition of 170 organizations collaborating to drastically reduce global warming pollution.
-Jennie serves on the RE-AMP steering committee, and co-chairs its executive committee.
+Jennie serves on the RE-AMP steering committee and co-chairs its executive committee.

 Gail Francis is the Knowledge Manager for RE-AMP, a network of 174 organizations working to transform the Midwest's energy systems to rely on clean, safe, and renewable fuels.
-In this role she helps members learn from each other and to obtain the knowledge they need to succeed in their work, and she ensures that RE-AMP updates its methodology based on what is learned in the course of the work.
-Prior to joining RE-AMP, she founded the Labor in the New Energy Economy Program at the Center on Wisconsin Strategy.
+In this role, she helps members learn from each other and to obtain the knowledge they need to succeed in their work, and she ensures that RE-AMP updates its methodology based on what is learned in the course of the work.
+Before joining RE-AMP, she founded the Labor in the New Energy Economy Program at the Center on Wisconsin Strategy.
 She previously worked as a labor and community organizer.